andrevidela/Research-report/Thesis/index.md

  0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]
 ```

 As you can see the results are pretty consistent with our predictions but the values themselves aren't statistically significant.
-In order to get a better picture we are going to run the same benchmark 1000 times instead of 100.
+In order to get a better picture, we are going to run the same benchmark 1000 times instead of 100.

 ```haskell
 ../Idris2_fib_benchmark/fibTestNoMutation.idr,